alanseed/rainfields_db/README.md

 ```

 The rainfields_db is initialized once the environment fields are setup using the
 scripts in the rainfields_db/scripts directory.
+First create a user and then initialize the database

+** create_mongo_user.py -
+    A script to assign a user with authentication to a database
-* init_rainfields_db.py -
+ init_rainfields_db.py -
     Initialize a database with the expected collections and indexes
-* create_mongo_user.py -
-    A script to assign a user with authentication to a database

 ## io